MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-03-31-mobile-foundation-bluemix-beta.md

 ![logic in adapter]({{site.baseurl}}/assets/blog/2016-03-31-mobile-foundation-bluemix-beta/inadapter.png)

 The following video shows how to get a IBM MobileFirst Platform Server by using the Mobile Foundation service.
-You can then use the self-paced programming tutorials [??link] to explore the capabilities in detail.
+You can then use the self-paced programming tutorials to explore the capabilities in detail.

 <div class="sizer"><div class="embed-responsive embed-responsive-16by9">
     <iframe src="https://www.youtube.com/embed/E85hZZTnW2w"></iframe>